Manarola, the charming village

 Buildings perched on the rocks talk about their history.
 Manarola may be the oldest of the towns in the Cinque Terre, with the cornerstone of the church, San Lorenzo, dating from 1338.
-Here sunset lighting up the bell tower in front of San Lorenzo Church.
+Sunset lights up the bell tower in front of San Lorenzo Church.

 Manarola old houses are like fortress walls that, in ancient times, meant to protect the village from pirates attacks.
-From there villagers have control of the sea and defense themselves throwing boiling water and oil over the attackers.
+From them villagers had control of the sea and defended themselves throwing boiling water and oil over the attackers.

 The local dialect is Manarolese

 which is marginally different from the dialects in the nearby area.
 The name “Manarola” is probably dialectical evolution of the Latin, “magna rota”.
 In the Manarolese dialect this was changed to “magna roea” which means “large wheel”, in reference to the mill wheel in the town.
 Today, visitor can still see a stone old mill wheel walking along Via Discovolo.

 Tourists in Manarola love living as locals and adore Manarola food served by the amazing restaurants that the village offers.
 One for all, for instance, A Pie’ de Campu, located a bit over the Church square on the way to the car parking.

 That’s the best place for profession al wine tastings and fantastic pesto, pasta and focaccia classes.
 Under the pergola and amidst the lemon orchard you’ll have the opportunity of tasting authentic flavours of our culinary and wine tradition.

 Trattoria Dal Billy.
 Trattoria “Dal Billy” is located at the top of Manarola and consists of three levels “terrace”: two indoor rooms plus a large open space from where you can admire the sea, the village and the hill with gardens.